scade-platform/swift-android-site/content/docs/getting-started/helloworld.md

 	)
 	```

-	The entire updated package file now looks like below.
-Insteaf of making the changes yourself, you might copy the entire code into Xcode package.swift file.
+The entire updated package.swift file show now look like below.
+Instead of making the changes yourself, you might copy the entire code into Xcode package.swift file.

 ```swift:package.swift
 // swift-tools-version: 5.10